ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.it-it.md

 We try hard to avoid "disk full" situations that could be harmful to cluster health.
 Therefore:

+1. When reaching a concerning level of disk usage, a warning email is sent.
-1. When reaching 97% capacity, the customer will have his database instance moved in "DISK_FULL" state, and "read-only" mode, meaning no more writes can be done.
+2. When reaching a concerning level of disk usage, the service is moved in the "DISK_FULL" state, and "read-only" mode, meaning no more writes can be done.
-2. You then have the ability to upgrade to a higher service plan with more storage.
+3. You then have the ability to upgrade to a higher service plan with more storage.

+See the [Handling «Disk Full» situations documentation](https://docs.ovh.com/gb/en/publiccloud/databases/handling-disk-full/) for more information.

 ### Features